The following are guidelines to help foster a positive research environment in the lab:

-- Graduate students in the lab are responsible for flushing the eye wash stations weekly and documenting this maintenance in the log book, and checking the fire extinguisher (for rust, discoloration) monthly and document this maintenance on the log tag.
+- Graduate students and/or technicians in the lab are responsible for flushing the eye wash stations weekly and documenting this maintenance in the log book, and checking the fire extinguisher (for rust, discoloration) monthly and document this maintenance on the log tag.

 - When applying for collecting permits you must include all other current graduate students in the Marek Lab and Paul as co-permittees for the final issued permit.

 * Except the Nanopure water filtration system, which is shared by several researchers in Latham Hall.